 - Landscapes or cityscapes where you need the additional data provided in raw to edit well (ex: canyons, mountains, travel pictures, etc).

-- Any time you’re experimenting with a new setting or working in manual.
+- Any time you're experimenting with a new setting or shooting in manual mode.

 How to get the best of both worlds